Crafty12345/chasing-hearts-wiki/content/Timeline/Chasing Hearts Timeline Data.md

 	  data-title='Sorcha is born'
 	  data-class='green'
 	  data-type='box'>
-	  Sorcha Gallagher was born on the 30th of October, 2007
+	  Sorcha Gallagher was born on the 3rd of September, 1970
 </span>

 <span